 That is not to say that intentionally mixed breeding is bad, it is just not always as safe because many breeders won’t let their best dogs mate with other breeds.

 If you are considering rescuing a dog or adopting a dog then mixed dogs and purebred dogs don’t really matter.
 It is your love and input into the dog’s life that will make the most difference.
 We recommend that if you are looking for a breed that is mixed you should let local dog rescues and pounds know about it so when that kind of dog comes in they can call you.
 They are always looking to place dogs as quickly as they can.

 Remember that the Havanese Golden Retriever mix is going to be difficult to source, so you are going to have to look hard.
 But if you work at it you will be successful.

 How Big Do Havanese Mixes Get?

-Usually havanese mixes range between 9 inches tall and 13 inches tall.
-They weight 8-14 pounds depending on the size of the mix and will live in the 12-15 years range, again depending on genetics of the mix.
+Usually, Havanese mixes range between 9 inches tall and 13 inches tall.
+They weigh 8-14 pounds depending on the size of the mix and will live in the 12-15 years range, again depending on the genetics of the mix.